Tricolour Flame: Ideology

 Tricolour Flame is the party of the Italian far-right most closely tied to the legacy of Italian Social Republic (RSI).
 The RSI is usually seen by the party as the example of what fascism should have been, in particular as an example of true welfare state.
 As a sign of this legacy, the party, for example, guarantees free membership for ex-RSI military.
 A press release from the Rome section of the party states:

 Tricolour Flame is a movement born just to remark its own ideal proximity to the Social Republic and its fighters.
 A Republic on which side we would surely have fought, if only the fate would have let us born these years.
 And we should have surely fought to win, because for us the political synthesis originated from the thought of Benito Mussolini is for us the only political, economical and spiritual system able to bring the freedom and social justice that are today denied to Italians and all other world populations. ...
 [We] relaunch our battle for a better tomorrow, embodying the ideals of the Black Shirts of Alessandro Pavolini.

 Tricolour Flame maintains a fairly strong anti-capitalist stance, and it can be thought to be the Italian party closest to third positionist ideology along with the New Force and CasaPound parties.

-Recently Tricolour Flame has been peculiar, among Italian neo-fascist organizations, in actively trying to attract the young masses and renewing its political practices and communication techniques in a more modern, innovative fashion.
 Political manifests often tend towards attractive, modern graphics and clear-cut, even humorous slogans.
 Tricolour Flame is also very close to youth far-right organizations and initiatives, of which the most relevant is CasaPound, a social centre in Rome.

 The party is against the regionalism promoted by the Northern League for an independent "Padania", instead favoring a united Italy.